 Dental implant pros

 - Durability: They are an excellent choice for those looking for a long-term option.
 Unlike dentures, which usually last only five to eight years, implants last as long or longer than your natural teeth with proper care.
-The implant fuses to your jaw bone for stability, and if you take good care of them, it will be just as durable at least.
+The implant fuses to your jaw bone for stability, and if you take good care of it, it will be just as durable as before.

 - Practical benefits: They can help restore a person’s smile.
-These titanium post fuse to your jaw and do not loosen like false teeth; thus, the implant will stay in place despite any force applied by speech or eating.
+These titanium posts fuse to your jaw and do not loosen like false teeth.
+Thus, the implant will stay in place despite any force applied by speech or eating.

 Dental implant cons

 - Time: If you’re looking for a quick fix, dental implant surgery may not be the answer.
 Since there are multiple steps involved with the procedure, the healing time can take up to six months, and that’s if everything goes well.

 - Infections: Although rare, there’s a risk that your gum tissue could get infected after the implants are inserted.
 In severe cases, it can lead to periodontal disease and bone loss.